 Most pixels are dark, according to the Luma component (white).
 Though there is no total black: Notice that the Luma component shows «min: 8».
 Nevertheless, the blue component does reach 0.
 This means that the darkest pixels are still slightly orange and didn’t lose all color information yet.

 There is quite some clipping.
 A lot of R values are sticking at the very right, at 255.
 Having a peak at 255 usually means that we lost information because some regions were too bright for the camera sensor with the current sensitivity settings.
 This could have been solved by lowering the sensitivity, but then the book and nearly everything else would be black.
 In this case the candles cause the clipping.
 (Not too bad here, because the lost detail isn’t important for the image.)

 The RGB components also show very well that the shadows are not neutral grey but orange, otherwise the color heaps on the left would, as in the gradient histogram above, have their center at the same position.
 There isn’t a lot to correct here, what could be done is raising the shadows with a Curves effect, but this is a matter of taste and the intended mood for the final movie.

 We immediately notice two things:

 The RGB peaks are at the same position, near the middle.
-The white wall is the brightest part, so this peaks are from the white wall.
+The white wall is the brightest part, so these peaks are from the white wall.
 As they are not shifted, the white balance should be okay (the image confirms that).
 Note that the Histogram is not very accurate for white balance.
-Later I will introduce a much more accurate scope.
+Later we will introduce a much more accurate scope.

 The image is too dark.
 The brightest component, red, only reaches a value of 170.
 The white wall is actually grey.

-I’ve lowered the Input white level of the Luma channel until one of the RGB components reached 255.
-Lowering the input white level further would cause clipping on the wall and lost image information.
+We have lowered the input white level of the luma channel until one of the RGB components reached 255.
+Lowering the input white level further would cause clipping on the wall and loss of image information.
 (Which may be desired in certain circumstances!)